 Depending on your use case and the type of content you want to display, we recommend choosing a screen that is between 32 inches – 64 inches.
 Additionally, you’ll also have to decide where the screens will go.
 Think high traffic areas, screens mounted at eye level, or an accessible position for interactive content.

 Wherever you want to strategically place your digital displays, you’ll need a mount to hold the screen in place.
-Digital signage mounting solutions range from display stands and menu board mounts to wall mounts and display carts.
+Digital signage mounting solutions range from display stands and digital menu board mounts to wall mounts and display carts.
 Keep in mind, TVs can be mounted horizontally or vertically to suit the content you are displaying.

 Digital signage connectivity requires a wifi connection.
 With slow internet, it may take more time for the player to download content.
 Or you may experience interference issues on screen.
 Meanwhile, if you have an internet outage, you won’t be able to change content remotely.
 So, speeding up your internet can solve any wifi woes and the performance of your digital signage solution.
 Conveniently, some solutions keep displaying content, even if there’s no internet connection.